A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 3 25 Your men will fall by the sword, your warriors in battle.
 26 The gates of Zion will lament and mourn; destitute, she will sit on the ground.

-The men of Jerusalem were also killed as punishment for their sins (vs 25 is addressed to Jerusalem) - the irregular troops that defended Jerusalem were crushed (the "gates" of the city were a meeting place for lamentation).
-Jerusalem and its temple were razed to the ground.
-Remarkably, in the Roman medals commemorating the captivity of Judea and Jerusalem, Judea is represented by a grieving female sitting under a palm tree, with the inscription: Judea Capta.
+This passage is addressed to the women of Jerusalem.
+Their menfolk are killed, including the irregular troops that defends Jerusalem.
+There is great lamentation as their city is razed to the ground (the "gates" of the city, a public meeting place, is personified here).
+Remarkably, in the Roman medals commemorating the defeat and captivity of Judea and Jerusalem, Judea is represented by a grieving female sitting under a palm tree, with the inscription: Judea Capta.

 5.2 The Start of Christ's Millennial Reign on Earth (2027AD) (Ch 2 Vs 2-6, Ch 4 Vs 2-6)